 As you walk and enter a little less crowded area, you can even hear the birds singing and children laughing and crying in the distant.
 The difference from all the experiences you have had from cities is mind-blowing.
 There is no noise!
 You see school kids and older people moving around freely in the town, cycling side by side, talking to each other.

-The light exercise from the active mobility of walking and biking seem to keep people fit and happy, obesity is rare.
+The light exercise from the active mobility of walking and biking seem to keep people fit and happy.

 There is motor traffic, but it is in the minority and is adapting speed to cyclists.
 As the motor vehicles drive slower than 30 km/h, and also heavy vehicles have been electrified, they cause minimal noise.
 The autonomous vehicles drive slowly, with great care for pedestrians and cyclists.